solo-fsw/opensesame3_plugin_markers/readme.md

 This is an OpenSesame plugin for sending markers with Leiden University devices.

 ## Installation
+These installation instructions will install the Markers plugin in the Users folder (C:\Users\<user name>\AppData\Roaming\Python\share).
+When different users need to use the plugin on one computer, they must all install the plugin separately.

 Make sure Git is installed.

 In OpenSesame, run from the Console:

 `!pip install --user git+https://github.com/solo-fsw/opensesame_plugin_markers`

 Restart OpenSesame.